Naitreey/notes-and-knowledge/cs/python/testing.rst

     get the magic method name exactly right, then you will just get a "normal" mock method, which just silently return another mock, and you may not realise that you’ve written a test that tests nothing at all.

+FILTER_DIR
+^^^^^^^^^^
+- A module-level boolean variable that controls how mock presents its dir.

+- True. shows all attributes from mock instance and its class, which is not prefixed by ``_`` and is not magic method.
+This includes useful public attributes of a mock.
+Dynamically created descendant mocks are also shown.
+  If the mock was created with a spec/autospec then all the attributes from the original are shown, even if they haven’t been accessed yet.

+- False.
+All attributes is shown, according to standard dir logic, by calling ``object.__dir__(self)``.

 design patterns
 ---------------